pts/tinyveracrypt/README.txt

 ext4 extra disk space has to be used (except possibly with a fake 1K FAT filesystem).

+tinyveracrypt can create a VeraCrypt encrypted volume with a fake LUKS header containing an unencrypted UUID (recognized by blkid in util-linux and Busybox):

+  $ ./tinyveracrypt.py init --fake-luks-uuid=random RAWDEVICE

+The LUKS (LUKS1) headers don't contain a volume label field, so it's not possible to specify one.

+The created VeraCrypt encrypted volume will not be a valid LUKS volume though, `cryptsetup open' won't be able to open it without the `--type tcrypt --veracrypt' flag.

 Q15.
 What are the dependencies of tinyveracrypt?
 """"""""""""""""""""""""""""""""""""""""""""""""
 For creating and examining encrypted volumes, only Python 2.x is needed.

-More specific info about the Python versions: tinyveracrypt needs Python 2.5, 2.6 or 2.7 (no external package are needed), or Python 2.4 with hashlib or pycrypto.
+More specific info about the Python versions: tinyveracrypt needs Python 2.5, 2.6 or 2.7 (no external package are needed), or Python 2.4 with the package hashlib or pycrypto.
+(Alternatively, Python 2.4 without these packages also works, but it is very slow: each operation may take ~30 minutes, because of slow SHA-512 computation in PBKDF2.)
 The recommended Python version is Python 2.7 (2.7.8 or later) with OpenSSL bindings (the _ssl module).
 (OpenSSL's SHA-512 implementation has key derivation from passphrase much faster than the default SHA-512 in Python.) tinyveracrypt doesn't work with Python 3.

-For opening encrypted volumes, a Linux system with the dmsetup(8) tool (and also the losetup(8) tool for disk images) is also needed, with root access (e.g. sudo).
+For opening encrypted volumes with tinyveracrypt, a Linux system is needed with root access (e.g. sudo) and the dmsetup(8) tool installed, and for opening disk images, the losetup(8) tool is also needed.
+The cryptsetup(8) tool is not needed.

 Q16.
 Does a VeraCrypt volume have an unencrypted UUID?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""